vejunk4/chat-pva/README.md

 - Main logic: `pages/index.js` (frontend) and `server.js` (backend/socket.io).
 - Styles: `styles/globals.css`.
 - API for users and messages: `pages/api/users.js` and `pages/api/messages.js`.

-## Contact
-For questions or modifications, contact the author or open an issue.